 Application

-If you are interested in participating in one of the two projects, please send the completed application form and a current TUMonline grade report to Clemens Pizzinini, M.Sc. or globaldrive@ftm.mw.tum.de until March 14th, 2021.
+If you are interested in participating in one of the two projects, please send the completed application form and a current TUMonline grade report to Clemens Pizzinini, M.Sc. or globaldrive(at)ftm.mw.tum.de until March 14th, 2021.